sivanivedula/cse15l-lab-reports/lab3.md

 ```

 * In this example, we are in the same Progress_report.txt file as before, and we would expect the count returned to be "3", since there were 3 lines printed from the original grep command.
 The number returned matches the expectation.
 * My source for this command is chatGPT, and the input and output are pasted below.
-From the output from ChatGPT, I used the seventh example point.
+From the output from ChatGPT, I used the seventh example point as an idea for a grep command.

 input:
 > fun ways to use grep command